Safety duties for bus operators

 Managing difficult passengers

 Drivers may encounter difficult or aggressive passengers during the course of their duties.
 These passengers have the potential to distract and distress the driver.
-More information about how to manage difficult passengers can be found on the managing difficult passengers page.
+You should develop a method to handle these incidences.

 Alcohol and drug management